• Skip to primary navigation

 Instructions

-3. Whisk egg yolks, vanilla and pumpkin pie spice until pale, about three minutes.
+• Whisk egg yolks, vanilla and pumpkin pie spice until pale, about three minutes.
 Temper about ¼ to ½ cup of cream mixture into the egg mixture, whisking constantly.
 Repeat this step a few times until you incorporate about half of the cream mixture.
-Stir in the pumpkin puree.
+Stir in the pumpkin purée.

-4. Add tempered egg-cream-pumpkin mixture back to the pot.
+• Add the egg and cream mixture back to the saucepan with the rest of cream.
 Whisk constantly over medium heat and bring back to a simmer.
 Again, do not boil.
-Cook until mixture thickens and covers the back of a wooden spoon.
+Cook until mixture thickens and covers the back of a wooden spoon, about six to 10 minutes.
 Turn off heat.

-5. Pour into a large mixing bowl.
-Directly cover the top of the custard's surface with plastic wrap and refrigerate until cold, preferably overnight to ensure proper churning.
+• Strain through a fine-mesh sieve into a large mixing bowl.
+Directly cover the top of the custard's surface with plastic wrap and refrigerate until cold, at least four hours but preferably overnight to ensure proper churning.

 Notes